Twisted Sister: Separation period (1988–1998)

-Reunions and reissues (1997–2014)
+Reunions and reissues (1998–2014)

-In 1998, the band recorded a song for the soundtrack of Snider's movie Strangeland.
+Twisted Sister's first reunion was in 1998 when the band recorded one song, "Heroes Are Hard to Find", for the soundtrack of Snider's movie Strangeland.

 In 1999, Spitfire Records re-issued the group's back catalog, supplemented with previously unreleased tracks.
-This was followed by Club Daze Volume 1: The Studio Sessions, an album containing demo recordings from the pre-Under the Blade era, which has three songs that were written by French, this was the first time someone other than Snider was writing songs, and Club Daze Volume 2: Live In The Bars, a live counterpart.
+This was followed by Club Daze Volume 1: The Studio Sessions, an album containing demo recordings from the pre-Under the Blade era, which has three songs that were written by French, this was the first time someone other than Snider was writing songs and Club Daze Volume 2: Live In The Bars, a live counterpart.

 In 2001, Koch Records released a tribute album under the name Twisted Forever: A Tribute To The Legendary Twisted Sister.
 The album featured a wide range of artists and bands who had been influenced by Twisted Sister, including Lit, Motörhead, Chuck D, Anthrax, Overkill, Cradle of Filth, Joan Jett, Sebastian Bach, and HammerFall.
 Oddly for a tribute album, Twisted Sister was also present with a cover of AC/DC's "Sin City".

 In November 2001, the reunited Twisted Sister joined fellow New York metal artists Anthrax, Overkill, Sebastian Bach, and Ace Frehley to headline a benefit concert for NYPD and FDNY Widows and Orphans Fund in the wake of the September 11, 2001 attacks on the World Trade Center.
 New York Steel raised over $100,000 for the charity, and the reaction to the first Twisted Sister set in 14 years was overwhelming.
-The demand for more live dates was immediate, and the band took the first steps toward returning to the concert stage.
+The demand for more live dates was immediate and the band took the first steps toward returning to the concert stage.

 In 2002, a remastered "best of" compilation named Essentials was released.
 Fans generally consider this to be a better compilation than the one previously issued by Atlantic.

 2002 also saw the featuring of "I Wanna Rock" as one of the gameplay radio songs on the videogame Grand Theft Auto: Vice City.
 The song features in the playlist of the fictional radio station "V Rock".

 In 2003, Snider and Franco collaborated on a Halloween-themed project called Van Helsing's Curse.
 The project's first album, Oculus Infernum, was released by Koch Records and featured a blend of heavy metal and orchestral elements in the style of Trans-Siberian Orchestra.

 Twisted Sister, this time including Mark Mendoza, reunited again for the Sweden Rock Festival in June 2003.
 The band also appeared in August of that same year at the Wacken Open Air festival.
 Footage from that show was filmed for a DVD release, which featured former Violent Apathy and Spite member, Tom Fuller.